anandhan07/Release/Flashing-instructions.md

-# ROM Installation Instructions for vince
+<h1 align="center">ROM Flashing instructions for vince</h1>

-## Clean flash (Coming from a different ROM)
+## :star: Clean flash (Coming from another ROM or If you want a fresh start)
-- Download ROM.
+1. Download ROM
-- Download Gapps Package if ROM is Vanilla (Recommend to use either Nikgapps core/basic or Mindthegapps).
+2. Download Custom Google Apps Package (Like Nikgapps core/basic or Mindthegapps) if the ROM is Vanilla variant

-- `Note: On GApps ROM variant Google Apps are included, don't flash separately.`
+- **NOTE: On GApps ROM variant Google Apps are included, don't flash a separate Custom Google Apps package.**

-- Reboot to Recovery (**You must use any of the recommended recovery.
-See Useful Links section**).
+3. Reboot to Recovery **(You must use any of the recommended recovery.
+See Useful Links section)**
-- Wipe System, Data, Vendor, Cache, Dalvik/ART cache.
+4. Wipe System, Data, Vendor, Cache, Dalvik/ART cache partitions
-- **Make sure you are on the latest firmware or just flash latest stable firmware (v11.0.3.0) before flashing ROM (See Useful Links section)**
+5. **Flash latest stable firmware v11.0.3.0 before flashing ROM** (See Useful Links section)
-- Flash ROM zip.
+6. Flash ROM zip
-- Flash Gapps Package if ROM is Vanilla.
+7. Flash Custom Google Apps Package if the ROM is Vanilla variant
-- Reboot to system.
+8. Reboot to system

-- `Note: If you are coming from MIUI or any ROM which had ENCRYPTION, FORMAT DATA to remove encryption.
-Otherwise new ROM won't boot (See useful links section to know about Formatting data via recovery).`
+:warning: **BOOTLOOP SITUATION**: If you are coming from stock/custom MIUI or any ROM which had **data ENCRYPTION**, you will face bootloop and can not boot into the system.
+In such case you need to **FORMAT data** after flashing the ROM.
+Otherwise the ROM you're trying to flash won't boot (See useful links section to know about how to format data via recovery)

-- **To get root access, Reboot to recovery after ROM setup and flash Magisk.zip**
+:hammer_and_wrench: To get root access, Reboot to recovery after ROM setup and flash Magisk.zip

-## Dirty flash (Updating to a newer build)
+## :star: Dirty flash (Updating to a newer build)
+1. Download the new update ROM zip
+2. Reboot to recovery
-- Do not wipe anything.
+3. Do not wipe anything
-- Flash new/update ROM zip.
+4. Flash the new update ROM zip

-- **Flash the same GApps Package again you flashed before (for vanilla users).**
+- Flash the same Custom Google Apps Package again you flashed before **(For vanilla users)**
-- Flash Magisk again if you are rooted before.
+- Flash Magisk again if you are rooted before **(For rooted users)**

-- **Wipe Cache and Dalvik/ART cache.**
+5. Wipe Cache and Dalvik/ART cache
-- Reboot to system.
+6. Reboot to system

-## Useful Links
+## :globe_with_meridians: Useful Links
 - **Recommended Recoveries:**
   * <a href="https://github.com/starlight5234/android_device_xiaomi_vince-twrp/releases/download/r1/recovery.img" target="blank">**TWRP by starlight5234**</a>
   * <a href="https://archive.orangefox.download/OrangeFox-Beta/vince/OrangeFox-R11.0_0-Beta-vince.zip" target="blank">**Orangefox R11.0 Beta**</a>